-- Follow AIA policies, guidelines and procedures. - · Comply with applicable laws and regulations. - · Participate in ethics training. - Demonstrate model behaviour.
-This means upholding the Code and Operating Philosophy in everything you do and decisions you make, even when you think no one is watching. - Speak up promptly and report any misconduct.
-Ask for help when you have a concern about any misconduct - Annually certify compliance with the Code.
+- Follow AIA policies, standards and procedures. - Comply with applicable laws and regulations. - Participate in compliance, ethics and risk training. - Demonstrate model behaviour. - This means upholding the Code and Operating Philosophy in everything you do and in all decisions you make. - Speak up promptly and report any misconduct or risk issue.
+Ask for help when you have a concern. - Annually certify compliance with the Code.

-Additional Responsibilities for Managers
+Additional responsibilities for managers